-Full-Time Teachers: 2,208
+Full-Time Teachers: 2,100 (approx.)

-Average Teacher Salary: $42,580
+2013 Avg.
+Teacher Salary: $42,580

-Annual Maint.
-Budget: $199 million
+2013 Maint.
+Budget: $211 million

 Jackson Public Schools is the fourth largest employer in the Greater Jackson area.

 Thanks to a Bond Referendum, approved by Jackson voters in 2006, three new schools were added – a middle school to serve students living in north Jackson and a middle school and elementary school combined facility for students in south Jackson.
 Funds from the referendum have also been used to make upgrades to existing facilities and eliminate the need for portable classrooms.

-JPS students are enrolled in grades Pre-K through 12 and may take part in the district's special program offerings designed to meet the needs and interests of a large and diverse student and parent population.
+JPS students are enrolled in grades Pre-K through 12 and may take part in the District's special program offerings designed to meet the needs and interests of a large and diverse student and parent population.
 Pre-K is offered at 25 elementary schools and the Montessori curriculum is taught at two elementary schools.
-There are programs for the intellectually and academically gifted, including Open Doors, which is available to intellectually gifted students in grades 2–6, and academically gifted studnts in grades 9-12, and APAC for students in grades 4–12.
+There are programs for the intellectually and academically gifted, including Open Doors, which is available to intellectually gifted students in grades 2–6, and APAC (Academic and Performing Arts Complex) for students in grades 4–12.
 Besides the academic component, the APAC program includes an intense visual and performing arts school.
 Students may audition as early as third grade to enter the program in the fourth grade.

 Board & Superintendent

-The Jackson Public School District is governed by the Board of Trustees, a dedicated panel representing a cross-section of the city of Jackson.
+The Jackson Public School District is governed by the Board of Trustees, a dedicated panel representing the schools in each of the city's seven wards.
 Each member is appointed by the Mayor and confirmed by the City Council.
 Current School Board members are:

 Board of Trustees

-Dr. Otha Burton, Jr., Member
+Dr. Otha Burton, Jr., President

-Ms. Beneta Burt, Member
+Ms. Beneta Burt, Secretary